Vecno-Foundation/vecnoscan-indexer/README.md

 The indexer will begin collecting data from the point in time when it's started.
 If you have an archival node, you can specify the start-block using the --ignore_checkpoint argument and specify an older start block.
-Please make contact with us on the [Kaspa Discord](https://kaspa.org) if you need a pg_dump-file of historical records.

 ### Pruning